-A senior digital designer with 14 years experience that dabbles with code and illustration…
+A lead digital designer with 15 years experience that dabbles with UI, code, and illustration…

 During my time at Amazon over the Q4 period I created a range of animated wake screen ads for the fire tablet to cater for Black Friday and Christmas promotions.
 Adhering to the tight specifications of the placement and considering best practice to make the user journey as simple as possible with clear language and UI design.